 - Bring some water, a snack, and a book.
 Because there are sometimes long waits, you want to make sure you’re comfortable.
-Having a book will also keep you occupied and prevent you from getting too anxious while you wait.

 "I'd advise people to take the earliest time slot in the day that they can!
 It’s a lot less busy in the morning.
 And to arrive half an hour before your time."

 The majority of J-1 participants find that their interview appointments are fairly straightforward.
 You are usually asked to submit your documents at one window; then you'll be asked to move to another window or another room for your interview.
 If your documents are in order, your interview is more likely to go smoothly and quickly.
 The questions our participants have been asked vary, and you should be prepared to answer a number of questions about your program, your qualifications, and what your plans are for after you return home.

 Here are the most common questions asked of our participants: